principle105/thomasthechatbot/README.md

 ### Tokenizing Prompts

 Before tokenization, prompts are lowercased, contractions are expanded and punctuation is removed.
-Prompts are tokenized by word and split into key words and stop words.
+This aids in improving the consistency and accuracy of queries.
+Prompts are then tokenized by word and split into key words and stop words.

 ### Ignoring Responses

-The user's prompt and bot's previous response are ignored to prevent repetition.
+The user's prompt and chatbot's previous response are ignored to prevent the chatbot from seeming repetitive.

 ### Key Words

 Meshes are initially queried by the number of shared key words with the prompt.
 The results are sorted and the meshes that aren't within a percentage threshold (configurable) of the best mesh's score are discarded.
+Considering multiple meshes increases the variety of responses.

 ### Stop Words